All Episodes

 I know.

-People don't have horses in the house, you know, that kind of pet.
+People don't have horses in the house.

 They don't have pigs in the house.

-Well, yeah, we don't eat the dogs here in the country, but they do eat them in in most of the Asian countries.
+But they do eat them in most of the Asian countries.

-Any any any dog, uh not not just a pill.
+Any dog, not just a pit.

-I know dogs man's best friend and all that.
+I know dogs, man's best friend, and all that.

-Uh dogs have masters.
+Dogs have masters.

 Export Selection